 The C3422WE is a widescreen, curved version of the C2422HE, which is further down on our list.
 It comes with most of the same features, with the same pop-up 5MP IR camera but a 34in curved WQHD screen.
 The curved screen is often a personal preference, some people like it and find it a more immersive experience that makes it easier to view the whole screen, but it is divisive.

 At 30 frames per second, the video quality looks good and the 178° wide viewing angle offers consistent colours.
 The only downside is that due to the height of the camera, some users complain that it looks down on them, although this will depend on your height.
 All in all, we reckon it's a decent monitor for productivity and multitasking – you can connect two PC sources and control them with a single keyboard and mouse via the intelligent Auto KVM feature, and there's Picture-by-Picture (PbP) and Picture-in-Picture (PiP).
 It is a little pricy for a business monitor, however.

+There's support for 1 billion colours with P3 wide colour (more than sRGB).
+And when it comes to the webcam, we actually thought it was fine, at least in decent lighting.
 The Center Stage feature uses artificial intelligence to keep you centred even if you move around while you're on screen.
 There's also a studio-quality mic array, and the A13 Bionic chip offers Dolby Atmos audio for sound that's pretty impressive as far as built-in speakers go.